Banaxi-dev/PlayerHeads/README.md

 # PlayerHeads

 A simple [PaperMC](https://papermc.io/) plugin that drops a player's head when they are killed by another player.
+I Just Made It for an SMP and decided to share it

 ℹ️ Folia is not supported yet.
 We are working on proper Folia support.
 Do not attempt to use current versions of PlayerHeads on Folia or forks of it - you may lose userdata.